jgm/pandoc/doc/lua-filters.md

 ### `pandoc.List:clone ()` {#pandoc.list:clone}

 Returns a (shallow) copy of the list.
+(To get a deep copy of the list, use `walk` with an empty filter.)

 ### `pandoc.List:extend (list)` {#pandoc.list:extend}